Advanced Search

 Just as there are three types of training - in wisdom, concentration, and morality - the Buddhist scriptures contain three divisions - discipline, sets of discourses, and knowledge.

-Both male and female practitioners have an equal need to practise these three trainings although there are differences in the vows they take.
+Both male and female practitioners have an equal need to practice these three trainings although there are differences in the vows they take.

 The basic foundation of the practice of morality is restraint from the ten unwholesome actions: three pertaining to the body, four pertaining to speech and three pertaining to thought.